 * all prices are in Canadian dollars

-This item is shipped from Mayberry Fine Art in Winnipeg, Manitoba.
+Item is shipped from Andrew Valko Studios in Winnipeg, Manitoba.

 Andrew Valko R.C.A. was born in Prague, Czechoslovakia in 1957.
 Valko studied wood block printing in Japan with master printmaker Toshi Yoshida.
 Valko has been included in several prestigious shows including the Yoshida Annual International Print Exhibition from 1987 – 1994 in Tokyo, Japan.
 Valko’s realist paintings are so illustrative that they are a near parody of camera technology.